General questions about Liaison…

 What should I expect if I apply to a job with Liaison?

 First and foremost, you can expect a thorough evaluation of your entire application materials by one of our professional recruiters, followed by an honest communication about your suitability for the role.
 We’re not a headhunter or talent agent, so we aren’t really working on behalf of the job seekers, but we do work very hard to treat every candidate with respect and empathy.
 Our recruiting team makes its hiring decisions based on Liaison’s needs and our client’s needs and we obviously can’t hire everyone who applies.
-But it’s very important to us to be considered as an employer of choice among professionals in the marketing field.
+But it’s very important to us to be considered as an employer of choice among professionals in the creative marketing industry.
 So even if you are not selected for an interview or hired for an open position, you can be confident that you’ve received careful consideration.

 Can I be considered for more than one job at once?

-Absolutely.
+Sure!
 But you must apply to each and every position that matches your interest separately.
 Our job postings are not an open call for resumes.
 Each is a unique conversation about a specific need, so be sure to use the application to tie your goals and experience to the details of the job posting.

 I don’t see anything on your website that fits my skills.
 What do I do?